78th Air Base Wing: Air Defense Command

-Redesignated the 78th Fighter-Interceptor Wing in January 1950 as part of Air Defense Command.
+It was redesignated the 78th Fighter-Interceptor Wing in January 1950 as part of Air Defense Command.
 The group's squadrons (82d, 83d, 84th FIS) flew numerous interceptors for West Coast air defense.
 Inactivated on 6 February 1952 as part of a reorganization of ADC, its operational element was replaced by the 4702d Defense Wing.
 Its support elements were replaced at Hamilton by the 566th Air Base Group the same day.
 This group was redesignated the 566th Air Defense Group and assumed operational responsibilities at Hamilton on 16 February 1953.
 On 18 August 1955, the 566th Air Defense Group was replaced by a former element of the wing, the 78th Fighter Group (Air Defense).

 In 1956, it was decided to elevate the operational units at Hamilton back to a Wing level, and the wing was reactivated, with its operational squadrons still controlled by the 78th Fighter Group.
 The group component of the wing was considered to be a redundant level of organization by the late 1950s, and the 78th FIG was inactivated on 1 February 1961, with its flying units being directly assigned to the Wing.

 The 78th Fighter Wing was the host unit at Hamilton until it was inactivated at the end of December 1969 and its mission, equipment were transferred to the 1st Fighter Wing, which transferred to Hamilton on paper from Selfridge Air Force Base, Michigan.